garrandall/popular-music-data/tracks/some-things-you-never-get-used-to-diana-ross-the-supremes.md

 Who can't find a reason to make living worthwhile.
 Oh, another day to get through
 Without the love that once was mine
-Sometimes i think my heartaches come to an end
+Sometimes I think my heartaches come to an end
 And then something brings them all back again
 Like wanting you
 And not having you